pypa/packaging.python.org/source/specifications/binary-distribution-format.rst

 - February 2013: This specification was approved through :pep:`427`.
 - February 2021: The rules on escaping in wheel filenames were revised, to bring them into line with what popular tools actually do.
+- December 2024: Clarified that the ``scripts`` folder should only contain regular files (the expected behaviour of consuming tools when encountering symlinks or subdirectories in this folder is not formally defined, and hence may vary between tools).

 Appendix